womenbuildweb3/30daysofweb3.xyz/curriculum/en/1-getting-started/0-overview.md

 Below is a diagram of the dapp architecture.
 ![Web3RSVP Dapp Architecture Diagram](https://i.imgur.com/2TPbE9J.jpg)

-## Share Your Progress
+## 🐥 Share Your Progress

 We built this with a lot of love **for you.** Let us know how its going by following the prompts to tweet as you go through the course.
-These tweets will allow us to guage participation and reward those who are active.
+These tweets will allow us to gauge participation and reward those who are active.
 We are raffling off fun prizes like Surge Women NFTs, ENS names, and more.
 By tweeting about the course using #30DaysOfWeb3 and tagging @womenbuildweb3, you'll automatically be entered into the raffle.
 1 tweet = 1 entry --> if you make many tweets, you'll get many entries.
 Happy tweeting 🐥

 ## 🏁 Checkpoints